gvwilson/thirdbit/_posts/2013/2013-12-27-catch-and-hold.md

   he cited John Dewey:
 </p>
 <blockquote>
-  ...interest operates by a process of "catch" and "hold"&mdash;first the individual's interest must be captured, and then it must be maintained.
+  ...interest operates by a process of "catch" and "hold"–first the individual's interest must be captured, and then it must be maintained.
 </blockquote>